Helping workers and communities thrive in a net-zero carbon economy

 - People-centred just transition principles that put workers and communities at the centre of the government’s policy and decision-making processes on climate change action.

-- A Just Transition Advisory Body to provide the government with advice on regional and sectoral just transition strategies that support workers and communities.
+- An Advisory Body to provide the government with advice on regional and sectoral strategies that support workers and communities.

 - Other aspects related to just transition – what’s working, what isn’t, and how do we move forward in advancing equity, diversity and inclusion as we move toward a low-carbon economy?

-Canadians expect the government to make the net-zero transition just and equitable for everyone.
+Canadians expect the government to work with workers, communities, and industry to ensure a just transition through the creation of sustainable jobs in every part of the country.
 We have heard from stakeholders and partners that one way of achieving this goal is through legislation that would protect and improve the well-being of workers and communities across the country.

 What does “just transition” mean?